DimitrisGoutas/Neural-topic-classification-for-Simplified-Chinese/README.md

 ## Observations on the Confusion Matrix

-The most striking pattern in both matrices is that columns 0, 1, 2, and 6 are entirely zero; the model never predicts those classes.
-Nearly all predictions land on class 3 or class 4, with class 4 attracting the majority of predictions across all true classes.
-This suggests the model has collapsed into predicting only the most frequent or most separable classes, likely because the character embeddings trained on a small corpus (701 training sentences) do not provide enough discriminating signal to distinguish all seven topics reliably.
+Both models end up predicting almost exclusively class 3 and class 4, completely ignoring the other five classes.
+This is likely a consequence of the small training set (701 sentences), as the character embeddings simply do not carry enough signal to separate all seven topics, so the model defaults to the two classes it can distinguish most easily.

-Both the plain and SIF models show the same collapsed prediction pattern, with SIF performing marginally worse (30.88% vs 31.37%).
-This is consistent with the known limitation that SIF frequencies were computed per-split rather than from the full training corpus, which weakens the weighting signal for dev and test splits.
+SIF comes out slightly worse (30.88% vs 31.37%), which makes sense given that the character frequencies were computed separately for each split rather than from the training data alone.

-Both models comfortably exceed the chance baseline of 14.29%, confirming that the training process is working correctly and the embeddings carry real topical signal.
-The main bottleneck is the small dataset size and the relatively coarse character-level representation.
+That said, both models are well above the 14.29% chance baseline, so the pipeline is working.
+The bottleneck is the data, not the code.

 ---